BillJr99/Ursinus-CS173/_pages/Activities/activity-2darrays.md

 ---
 layout: activity
-permalink: /Activities/Arrays3
+permalink: /Activities/2DArrays
-title: "CS173: Intro to Computer Science - Arrays"
+title: "CS173: Intro to Computer Science - 2D Arrays"
-excerpt: "CS173: Intro to Computer Science - Arrays"
+excerpt: "CS173: Intro to Computer Science - 2D Arrays"

 info:
-  next: ./Arrays4
-  prev: ./Arrays2

   goals:
     - To be able to create, access, and iterate a 2D array